Disfranchisement after the Reconstruction era: Missouri

-Methods of disfranchisement
+Historical methods of disfranchisement

 Poll taxes

 Proof of payment of a poll tax was a prerequisite to voter registration in Florida, Alabama, Tennessee, Arkansas, Louisiana, Mississippi, Georgia (1877), North and South Carolina, Virginia (until 1882 and again from 1902 with its new constitution), Texas (1902) and in some northern and western states.
 The Texas poll tax "required otherwise eligible voters to pay between $1.50 and $1.75 to register to vote – a lot of money at the time, and a big barrier to the working classes and poor".
 Georgia created a cumulative poll tax requirement in 1877: men of any race 21 to 60 years of age had to pay a sum of money for every year from the time they had turned 21, or from the time that the law took effect.

 The poll tax requirements applied to whites as well as blacks, and also adversely affected poor citizens.
 Many states required payment of the tax at a time separate from the election and then required voters to bring receipts with them to the polls.
 If they could not locate such receipts, they could not vote.
 In addition, many states surrounded registration and voting with other complex record-keeping requirements.
 These were particularly difficult for sharecroppers and tenant farmers to comply with, as they moved frequently.

 The poll tax was sometimes used alone or together with a literacy qualification.
 In a kind of grandfather clause, North Carolina in 1900 exempted from the poll tax those men entitled to vote as of January 1, 1867.
 This excluded all blacks in the State, who did not have suffrage before that date.